Parks-Laboratory/rqtl_pipeline/README.md

 		run_pipeline.cmd

-	\* Note: Shift+Right-click inside a directory in File explorer and select "Open command window here"
+	\* Note: Shift+Right-click inside a directory in File Explorer and select "Open command window here" to start Windows Command Prompt in current directory

 For interactive mapping: